HeshanKarunaratne/notes/README.md

     - The autovacuum process in postgres is responsible for automatically managing the database's physical storage and preventing excessive bloat caused by update and delete operations

+  25 .
+SQL Execution order?
+    - FROM / JOIN
+    - WHERE
+    - GROUP BY
+    - HAVING
+    - SELECT
+    - DISTINCT
+    - ORDER BY
+    - LIMIT / OFFSET

+  26 .
+Give some optimization tips?
+    - Maximize the WHERE clause because it executes early and to reduce the size of the data set
+    - The HAVING clause is executed after WHERE & GROUP BY.
+So move any appropriate conditions to the WHERE clause
+    - LIMIT, OFFSET, DISTINCT occur at the end of the query, so these dont make a significant impact to the performance

 - HTTP Status Codes
     - 1xx: Informational codes: Request received and process is continuing